X

 How to Claim Mileage Deductions and Business Car Expenses

-Updated for tax year 2023.
+Updated for tax year 2024.

+If you frequently drive your for business purposes as a self-employed individual, you know how car expenses can quickly add up.
 And it’s not just the cost of gas — every time you drive your car, you use oil, weaken your brake pads, clog up your air filter and wear down your tires — the list goes on and on.
 All this wear and tear on your vehicle for business purposes ultimately requires more servicing, plus your car depreciates in value.
-You may even pay more in car insurance when you drive your car more miles.
+You may even pay more for car insurance when you drive your car more miles.

-1. Understand the standard mileage rate vs. actual expenses
+1. Understand the standard mileage rate vs. actual expenses.

 You may want to calculate mileage for taxes both ways to see which method gives you the biggest standard mileage deduction.

 Note: You may not be able to use the standard mileage deduction for claiming mileage in all cases.
 For example, if you use actual expenses the first year you own a car, you must use actual expenses for as long as you own the car.
-If you use the standard mileage rate the first year, you can switch back and forth between actual expenses and the standard mileage rate in the following years.
+If you use the standard mileage rate the first year, you can switch back and forth between actual expenses and the standard mileage rate in later years.

-2. Keep records of your deductible miles and total mileage
+2. Keep records of your deductible miles and total mileage.

-3. Enter business mileage or actual car expenses with your business tax form
+3. Enter business mileage or actual car expenses with your business tax form.

-4. Parking fees and tolls are also deductible
+4. Parking fees and tolls are also deductible.

 Don’t forget to keep track of any toll and parking receipts.
 You can deduct these expenses for business miles in addition to other actual expenses or the standard mileage rate.

-5. Let TaxAct do the hard work for you
+5. Let TaxAct do the hard work for you.

 The IRS requires you to answer several questions to determine if you qualify for a vehicle expense deduction and if you can use the standard mileage deduction.

 For the actual expenses method, you need to calculate the amount of depreciation for your car each year.
-If you use TaxAct® to file your taxes, you can simply answer a few questions and let our tax software determine if you qualify for the mileage tax deduction.
+If you use TaxAct® to file your taxes, you can simply answer a few questions and let our tax preparation software determine if you qualify for the mileage tax deduction.
 Our program also calculates your depreciation deduction for you, as well as the actual expenses versus the standard mileage rate deduction.
 It will use the method that results in the best deduction amount for you.

-Want to estimate your mileage reimbursement for tax year 2023?
+Want to estimate your mileage reimbursement for tax year 2024?
 Check out our mileage reimbursement calculator.

 This article is for informational purposes only and not legal or financial advice.